Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS1/README.md

 ## Project information
 - **Author**: Haowen Ji, Data Science, Class 2023, Duke Kunshan University
 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
-- **Disclaimer**: Submissions to the PS 1 project for [CSEcon 206 Computational Microeconomics, 2023 Spring Term (Seven Week - Second)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
+- **Disclaimer**: Submissions to the Problem Set 1 for [CSEcon 206 Computational Microeconomics, 2023 Spring Term (Seven Week - Second)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
 - **Acknowledgments**: I would like to thank Prof. Luyao Zhang for her instructions on CSEcon 206 and thanks all the classmates for the inspiring discussions and feedbacks.
 - **Project Summary**:
   - [Summarize the Background/Motivation]